 Yet another individual I worked with was very successful at her job and made many improvements.
 She listened to employees, analyzed issues thoroughly, and quite obviously cared about the organization and those who were employed by it.
 She worked hard to enhance organizational performance and challenged everyone to do the same.
 She was focused more on the work and less on what was in it for her and the organization prospered under her leadership.

 These types of experiences, and many more, combined with my education and training have provided me with a unique vantage point from which to contemplate leadership.
 These days, I really do not think any of the theories satisfactorily explain or account for all facets of leadership.
-This is likely because human behavior is complex (any mom, little leaguer, or bartender knows this) and is very likely influenced by both inherited as well as learned factors.
-The expression of inherited factors itself is complicated and is probably affected by multiple environmental influences, in ways that we have not yet imagined.
+This is because human behavior is complex (any mom, little leaguer, or bartender knows this) and is very likely influenced by both inherited as well as learned factors.
+The expression of inherited factors itself is complex and is probably affected by multiple environmental influences, in ways that we do not yet completely understand.

 Where does this leave us?
 At this point, with three thoughts: